michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 ```

+![alt text][image2]

+The new set of particles represents the Bayes filter posterior probability.
+This results in a refined estimate of the vehicle's position based on input evidence.

 #### Resampling

 Resampling is executed M times *(M is range of 0 to length of particle array)* drawing a particle i (i is the particle index) proportional to its weight.
 See code snippet below.